+Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Is aware of how own Is aware of implications of Draws on consciousness of values, ideas, and social own and other's social social context and selfposition influence location during therapy awareness to flexibly therapy and seeks sessions respond to complex clinical consultation to increase issues. self-awareness.
-Is aware of how own values, ideas, and social position influence therapy and seeks consultation to increase Is aware of how own values, ideas, and social position influence therapy and seeks consultation to increase Is aware of implications of own and other's social location during therapy sessions
+Open to feedback Is aware of how own Is aware of implications of Draws on consciousness of from other students, values, ideas, and social own and other's social social context and selfclients, and position influence location during therapy awareness to flexibly supervisors and uses therapy and seeks sessions respond to complex clinical it positively. consultation to increase issues. self-awareness.

-10. Social Justice Advocacy (demonstrate awareness and sensitivity to issues of power and privilege as they relate to therapist and client intersecting identities and social roles; maintain humility; use privilege to promote social equity; dedication to social justice and global citizenship) SLO 2.2, 4.2., & 4.3
+10. Social Justice Advocacy (demonstrate awareness and sensitivity to issues of power and privilege as they relate to therapist and client intersecting identities and social roles; maintain humility; use privilege to promote social equity; dedication to social justice and global citizenship).
+SLO 2.2, 4.2., & 4.3

 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Articulates and Demonstrates cultural Explores own use of Uses privilege applies systemic humility and emphasizes power and privilege as collaboratively with client(s), social justice client strengths and choice in case they relate to therapist agencies, family members, principles in case conceptualization, roles and development, and other systems to planning and treatment planning, and intersect with client empower and promote supervision. obtaining needed identities and roles, and social equity and client services. foster global citizenship. interests.
+Articulates and applies systemic social justice principles in case planning and supervision.
+Demonstrates cultural humility and emphasizes client strengths and choice in case conceptualization, treatment planning, and obtaining needed Explores own use of power and privilege as they relate to therapist roles and development, intersect with client identities and roles, and Uses privilege collaboratively with client(s), agencies, family members, and other systems to empower and promote social equity and client ouper vision. services. foster global citizenship. interests.